-- 42.1 The Chair invited the Cabinet Member for Thriving Towns and Rural Communities to introduce the report. - 42.2 Councillor Davis gave an overview of the report and proposed the recommendations.
-Councillor Eburne seconded this motion. - 42.3 Councillor Stringer questioned whether there was a way to monitor how often infrastructure was unavailable.
-The Director Economic Growth and Climate Change responded that officers had a log of use of infrastructure, with more in depth reports from service providers.
+42.1 The Chair invited the Cabinet Member for Thriving Towns and Rural

+Communities to introduce the report.

+- 42.2 Councillor Davis gave an overview of the report and proposed the recommendations.
+Councillor Eburne seconded this motion. - 42.3 Councillor Stringer questioned whether there was a way to monitor how often EV charging points were unavailable.
+The Director Economic Growth and Climate Change responded that officers had a log of use of charge points with more in depth reports from service providers.
 Additionally, whilst there were currently multiple service providers that were being used a contract for a single provider would be sought in future which would make monitoring easier.
 Councillor Davis added that a communication plan could be included in the terms when the contract went out to tender. - 42.4 Councillor Stringer raised concern on the reliance on service providers for figures on use. - 42.5 Councillor Winch praised the monitoring scheme and highlighted that reliability was critical.
-Additionally, the pricing for the charging points should be included going forward and a decision needed to be made on whether the Council kept charges below market value, or matched the current market rate. - 42.6 Councillor Eburne highlighted the importance of the plan and the focus on community infrastructure as many villages were putting infrastructure in place and this provided support going forward.
+Additionally, the pricing for the charge points should be included going forward and a decision needed to be made on whether the Council kept charges below market value or matched the current market rate. - 42.6 Councillor Davis outlined that whilst pricing was currently set at 48p across the board, there was always movement in pricing that it could not be set in the implementation plan.
+Additionally, for residents with off road parking, using EV charging points in car parks, there was a charge of 20% VAT, however for home charging points this was set at 5% VAT, which was an ongoing national issue.
+The Director Economic Growth and Climate Change added that an annual review of pricing could be added to the implementation plan in order to ensure that pricing was fair. - 42.7 Councillor Eburne highlighted the importance of the plan and the focus on community led infrastructure as many villages were putting EV charging points in place and this provided support going forward. - 42.8 Councillor Mellen raised that whilst there were issues accessing working EV charging points, Stowmarket was well served with EV charging points and this should be promoted to residents.